Spelling bee veteran offers master class in composure

 "What is second place in one community might be 30th place in another community in terms of competitive level, difficulty level," Kimble said.
 "And there are tens of thousands of spelling bees going on all across the United States, so there is no practical process to go into each of those spelling bees and identify, gauge the competitive level of those programs."

-Cameron Keith of Boulder, Colorado, a 13-year-old who qualified for the bee — for the fourth time — said the wild-card program should be reined in.
+Cameron Keith of Boulder, Colorado, a 13-year-old who qualified for the bee for the fourth time and advanced to the finals, said the wild-card program should be reined in.

 "I think it's a really good thing, but I think they should limit it to 100 people or so," Cameron said.